 The computer science degree program at TLU offers an innovative approach to this highly technical field by encouraging close cooperation with the disciplines that make up the mathematics, computer science and information systems department.
 Students are encouraged to apply analytical skills and independent, out-of-the-box thinking to real-world applications while in the classroom.

 Texas Lutheran University's computer science major gives students the technical skills and tools necessary to pursue truth and knowledge in their future endeavors.
-Computer science schools require immense discipline and attention to detail, skills that prepare students for careers in this fast-paced, constantly evolving economy.
+Computer science require immense discipline and attention to detail, skills that prepare students for careers in this fast-paced, constantly evolving economy.
 Our skilled faculty works tirelessly to create an environment where students feel supported and part of a team.

 Why Computer Science at TLU?